 NASHVILLE, Tenn.
-(LBM) - Kevin Smith, pastor of Family Church Village in Palm Beach, Florida, was unanimously elected trustee chairman of the Ethics & Religious Liberty Commission of the Southern Baptist Convenhis "deep ties in SBC life" and as someone who "personally understands the importance of cooperation as a Baptist distinctive," in an ERLC press release published the same day.
+(LBM) - Kevin Smith, pastor of Family Church Village in Palm Beach, Florida, was unanimously elected trustee chairman of the Ethics & Religious Liberty Commission of the Southern Baptist Convention.

 His Sept.
 13 election is being heralded as historic because this is "the first time a black individual has assumed this leadership role within the organization," according to the Christian Post.